 Scroll down to discover how to measure yourself and to find our size chart.
 This tells you your waist, bust and hip size depending on your measurements, as well as your UK dress size.
 At the bottom, you’ll find out how to use this information to make sure you get the right size wedding dress.

-So if you want to know what a size 12 waist in inches, a size 14 waist in inches or a size 16 waist in inches is and so on, you’ve come to the right place!
+So if you want to know what a size 12, size 14 or a size 16 waist is in inches and so on, you’ve come to the right place!

 How To Measure Your Waist, Bust and Hips